renpy/renpy/sphinx/source/layeredimage.rst

 for those that match the group's pattern (see :ref:`below <layeredimage-pattern>`).
 Any images that are found, except those corresponding to explicitly declared attributes, are then added to the group as if declared using the ``attribute`` statement inside the group's block.
+See the :ref:`layeredimage-examples` section for a practical demo.

 This can be followed by the ``multiple`` keyword.
 If present, no incompatibility is applied to the attributes declared inside the block.
 This is useful to have a